Emoooo1261/java-course/README.md

 # java-course

-Homework tasks and final project for Major Java technologies course at FMI
+Homework tasks and final project for Major Java Technologies course at FMI